lat-lon/deegree3-containers/README.md

 ## How to use a non-root container

 Non-root container images add an extra layer of security and are generally recommended for production environments.
 Because they run as a non-root user, privileged tasks are typically off-limits.
+When mounting a deegree workspace directory into the container's filesystem keep in mind to grant required read and write permissions to the user (`$UID`, set to `1001`) on the host filesystem.

 ## How to use it